Ties, Tails and Spectra: On Rank-Based Dependency Measures in High Dimensions: Eigenvalue distributions of several dependency measures

 For convenience, we concentrate on the case $\gamma=0$.
 From the proof of Theorem \ref{thm:kendall}, it can be deduced that the LSD of $\sqrt{n/p} \, \offdiag (\boldsymbol{\tau} )$ is

 Note that the LSD in \eqref{lsd} is pivotal if we restrict ourselves to continuous distributions for $X$ (see Remark \ref{rem_con_kendall}).
-In this case we have $2 H(X) - q(X)\sim U(0,2)$, so that $\Var ( 2 H(X) - q(X))=1/3$ does not depend on the specific distribution of $X$ provided that it is continuous.
-To explain the effect of $\Var ( 2 H(X) - q(X))$ in \eqref{lsd} for discrete distributions, consider for instance an i.i.d.\ data matrix $\bfX$ with generic element $X\sim\operatorname{Ber}(m), m\in(0,1)$.
-Then, it is straightforward to verify that $\Var ( 2 H(X) - q(X))=\Var(1-m+X) = 3m(1-m)$.
+In this case we have $2 H(X) - p_X(X)\sim U(0,2)$, so that $\Var ( 2 H(X) - p_X(X))=1/3$ does not depend on the specific distribution of $X$ provided that it is continuous.
+To explain the effect of $\Var ( 2 H(X) - p_X(X))$ in \eqref{lsd} for discrete distributions, consider for instance an i.i.d.\ data matrix $\bfX$ with generic element $X\sim\operatorname{Ber}(m), m\in(0,1)$.
+Then, it is straightforward to verify that $\Var ( 2 H(X) - p_X(X))=\Var(1-m+X) = m(1-m)$.
 Thus, \eqref{lsd} is not universal, whereas the limiting spectral distribution of $\sqrt{n/p}\, \bfT$ is universal.
-In fact, \eqref{lsd} indicates that if all rows posses the same distribution, then the $D_{ii}$'s converge to $3\Var ( 2 H(X) - q(X))$ which is $3/4$ in the $\operatorname{Ber}(1/2)$ case; see Figure~\ref{fig:kendall_MatrixD} for an illustration.
+In fact, \eqref{lsd} indicates that if all rows possess the same distribution, then the $D_{ii}$'s converge to $3\Var ( 2 H(X) - p_X(X))$ which is $3/4$ in the $\operatorname{Ber}(1/2)$ case; see the right panel of Figure~\ref{fig:kendall_scl} for an illustration.
 Similar observations hold in the case $\gamma >0$, but for the sake of brevity, we omit a full discussion here.

-However, it is noteworthy that the effect of normalizing with $\bfD$ is in general not close to a simple scaling.
+However, it is noteworthy that the effect of $\bfD$ is in general not close to a simple scaling.
 This can be observed in Figure~\ref{fig:kendall_mp}.
-Here, the spectra are not related by scaling, and the matrix $\bfD$ has diagonal entries according to the histogram in Figure~\ref{fig:kendall_MatrixD_hetero}.
+Here, the spectra are not related by scaling.
+This is also clearly visible in the top row of Figure~\ref{fig:kendallDiscCont}, in which we simulate ensembles containing both discrete ($\operatorname{Ber}(0.1)$) and continuous data ($\operatorname{Exp(1)}$).
+The bottom row in Figure~\ref{fig:kendallDiscCont} illustrates the effect of replacing the $\operatorname{Ber}(0.1)$ rows by $\operatorname{Poi}(3)$ rows, while keeping the $\operatorname{Exp(1)}$ rows unchanged.
+Since the Poisson distribution generates substantially fewer ties, the empirical spectral distribution of $\bfT$ becomes much closer to the classical limit associated with continuous entries.
+However, the spectral distribution of $\offdiag(\boldsymbol{\tau})$ remains different from the fully continuous case, as illustrated by the histogram of $\mathbf{D}$ in the bottom-right panel of the figure. } \end{remark}